-Your advantage is that, should you make an offer, the vendor is only reliant on you and your solicitor to get the sale through.
-If you have something to sell, even if an offer has been agreed on it, there is still twice as much to go wrong and the vendor you wish to purchase from knows absolutely nothing about the stability of your buyer.
-In recent years it has become increasingly popular for home owners to sell and move into rented accommodation before they start looking for something to buy.
-Many have realised the cost of renting is often outweighed by the lower offers that are accepted by vendors from First Time Buyers.
-Such buyers are also sometimes referred to as chain free buyers.
+Your advantage is that, should you make an offer, the vendor is only reliant on you, your mortgage lender (if you need a mortgage) and your solicitor to get the sale through.
+If you have something to sell, even if an offer has been agreed on it, there is still twice as much to go wrong and the vendor you want to purchase from knows absolutely nothing about the stability of your buyer.

 "First Time Buyers" should not be confused with "chain free buyers".
 Chain Free Buyers also have nothing to sell but it does not mean they do not own any properties.

 Someone who owns a flat, for example, but is looking to upsize to a house may decide to rent out their flat rather than sell it.
 They are therefore a chain free buyer but not a first time buyer.